bill-connelly/rpg/API.md

 * Parameters:
   * resolution (int tuple) - Defaults to (1280,720). a tuple of the desired width of the display  resolution as (width, height).
   * background (int) - Defaults to 127. value between 0 and 255 for the background.
 This is the shade that will display between animations and will NOT change the background color of any animation while it plays.
+  * colormode (int) - THe number of bits per pixel, 16 or 24.
+Defaults to 16.

 * Returns:
   * Screen object